kenshoo/Fallwizard/README.md

 # Fallwizard

 We love Spring Framework because it simplified Enterprise Java.
 We love Dropwizard because it simplified App Servers.
-What if these two frameworks made sweet-sweet love?
+What if these two frameworks made sweet-sweet love and had a child?
 Well, you would get Fallwizard.

 Ok seriously...